-- Except as indicated in the footnotes to this table or as set forth in the SEC reports identified below, we believe the persons named in this table, (3)based on information they have furnished to us or the SEC, have sole voting and investment power with respect to all shares of common stock reported as beneficially owned by them, subject to community property laws where applicable. - Stockholder's address is 55 East 52nd Street, New York, NY 10055.
-Ownership information is based solely on a Schedule 13G/A filed by (4) stockholder with the SEC on January 1, 2021 and reflects beneficial ownership by stockholder in its capacity as a parent holding company and with respect to certain of its subsidiaries.
-Stockholder has sole voting power with respect to 14,032,610 shares and sole dispositive power with respect to 14,792,049 shares. - (5) Stockholder's address is 100 Vanguard Blvd, Malvern, PA 19355.
-Ownership information is based solely on a Schedule 13G/A filed by stockholder with the SEC on February 12, 2020 and reflects beneficial ownership by stockholder in its capacity as investment advisor and with respect to certain of its subsidiaries.
-Stockholder has sole voting power with respect to 79,660 shares, shared voting power with respect to 31,271 shares, sole dispositive power with respect to 14,470,982 shares and shared dispositive power with respect to 90,794 shares. - Voting and investment power is shared with spouse.
+- (3) Except as indicated in the footnotes to this table or as set forth in the SEC reports identified below, we believe the persons named in this table, based on information they have furnished to us or the SEC, have sole voting and investment power with respect to all shares of common stock reported as beneficially owned by them, subject to community property laws where applicable. - (4) Stockholder's address is 55 East 52nd Street, New York, NY 10055.
+Ownership information is based solely on a Schedule 13G/A filed by stockholder with the SEC on January 27, 2022 and reflects beneficial ownership by stockholder in its capacity as a parent holding company and with respect to certain of its subsidiaries.
+Stockholder has sole voting power with respect to 14,677,826 shares and sole dispositive power with respect to 15,514,375 shares. - (5) Stockholder's address is 100 Vanguard Blvd, Malvern, PA 19355.
+Ownership information is based solely on a Schedule 13G/A filed by stockholder with the SEC on February 10, 2021 and reflects beneficial ownership by stockholder in its capacity as investment advisor and with respect to certain of its subsidiaries.
+Stockholder has sole voting power with respect to 0 shares, shared voting power with respect to 102,993 shares, sole dispositive power with respect to 14,086,051 shares and shared dispositive power with respect to 226,696 shares. - (6) Voting and investment power is shared with spouse. - (7) Beneficial ownership includes 108,043 shares held in a trust of which Mr. Moylan's spouse is the beneficiary.
+Mr. Moylan disclaims beneficial ownership of the securities held by the trust. - (8) Beneficial ownership includes 11,136 shares held in a trust of which Mr. Claflin's spouse and children are the beneficiaries.
+Mr. Claflin disclaims beneficial ownership of the securities held by the trust.